-Using risk information when making decisions is not new for the AER.
+Using risk information when making decisions is not new for us.
 But, through our Integrated Decision Approach, we are moving towards an even more consistent way of using that information to make decisions.
-To do this, we have developed risk-assessment rules that enable us to ensure that higher-risk projects receive greater scrutiny.
+To do this, we have developed risk-based assessment criteria that enable us to ensure that higher-risk projects receive greater scrutiny.

 Two Levels of Review

 Under our Integrated Decision Approach, we have two levels of review: standard (baseline) and additional (manual).